Middle and High School (Grades 7-12)

 In addition, the older grades take one big class trip each year.
 Students are involved in deciding on the destination of the trip, fundraising, planning meals, and participating in the academic requirements of the trip.
 Trips with the younger grades are shorter in duration.
 Student involvement, as well as the length of the trip, increases as the students grow older.
 The 9/10 class trips are usually tied in to their Biology or Earth Science studies; they have traveled to the Osa Peninsula, Chirripó (the tallest mountain in Costa Rica) and Turrialba (rafting and archaeological sites).
 The 11/12 class takes a trip to the International Arts Festival as part of their Spanish and Costa Rican Social Studies class.
 They also travel out of Costa Rica- to Nicaragua or to visit with the Emberá tribe in Panama.

-Thursday afternoons, primary and secondary students get to select from a wide variety of “mini-courses” to learn about subjects they are especially interested in.
+Thursday or Friday afternoons, primary and secondary students get to select from a wide variety of “mini-courses” to learn about subjects they are especially interested in.
 To see the incredible diversity of electives, read more here…